DogeSoftware/meme-downloader/README.md

 ## Windows
 If you've downloaded the zip file for Windows from the `Releases` page, open the `.exe` file to run the program.
 The executable still requires you to have NodeJS and NPM installed on your system, so you will need to do that before running it.

+## Experimental Linux version
+A Linux version of Meme Downloader is at the `dev-linux` branch. https://github.com/DogeSoftware/meme-downloader/tree/dev-linux